skiano/react-layout-factory/README.md

     var myElement = React.createElement(SpecificShapesComponent, {
       message: 'I can use a set of known widths',
-      layout: 'medium' // width will be 900 and height will be 600 });
+      layout: 'medium'
+    });

+     // returns AnyShapeComponent that is 600 x 900

 By approaching it this way, you have a way to turn a very generic component into a highly configurable one